jrg94/CSE5539/presentation/paper-notes.md

 ### 8.4 Estimating Beat Structure (267 - 275)

+Once again, this section kicks off with some applications of estimating beat structure such as music-synchronized computer graphics, stage-lighting control, and human-computer improvisation in live ensembles.

+Next, the section lists a ton of historical work that went into tracking beat in MIDI and CD recordings over the years.

+After that, the section defines what hierarchical beat structure is: quarter note and bar line tracking.
+Quarter notes are tracked through period and phase and measures are track through sequences of quarter notes.

+Finally, they introduce the challenges of tracking beats in CD musics.
+Namely:

+1. Estimating the period and phase by using cues in audio singlas
+  - Current techniques fail in in polyphonic audio signals
+2. Dealing with ambiguity of interpretation
+  - Multiple interpretations of beats are possibles
+3. Using musical knowledge to make musical decisions
+  - Musical knowledge allows for reduction of ambiguity

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)

 ### 8.6 Discussions and Conclusions (286 - 289)